Young scores 37 as Hawks pound Bulls 124-104 in opener

 TIP-INS

 Hawks: Dunn (right knee) missed the game against his former team.
 Dunn played for the Bulls for the past three seasons before signing a $10 million, two-year contract with the Hawks in free agency.
-“He’s just at a point where he’s trying to get right,” coach Lloyd Pierce said.
+“He’s just at a point where he’s trying to get right,” Pierce said.
 “He’s been doing some non-contact activity.” … C Clint Capela (left Achilles soreness) and Rondo (health and safety protocols) also were held out.
 Asked if it could be a lingering issue with Capela, Pierce said: “No, I just thought he was sore.”

 Bulls: F Thaddeus Young missed the opener because of an infection in his lower left leg. … Donovan didn’t reveal his starters until right before his first game.
-He went with Williams, Markkanen, LaVine, Wendell Carter Jr., and Coby White, but he said staying flexible is important this year because of COVID-19 protocols.
-“I think we’ve got to do a good job, players and coaches, of making sure we’re all staying ready,” he said. … Chicago swept its three-game season series against Atlanta last year, winning each game by at least 20 points.
+He went with Williams, Markkanen, LaVine, Carter, and Coby White, but he said staying flexible is important this year because of COVID-19 protocols.
+“I think we’ve got to do a good job, players and coaches, of making sure we’re all staying ready,” he said.

 ROOKIES